Run a Validator node

 System requirements

-View or use the pre-build Docker images from Chiliz Chain 2.0 public repository on the Docker hub for Mainnet.
+View or use the pre-built Docker images from the Chiliz Chain 2.0 public repository on the Docker Hub.
+Note that you must have a Docker Hub account to access it the repo.

 The recommended starting point to run a Chiliz Chain validator node is with the mounted data volume.
 If this method is used to recreate a Docker container, the data gets stored in the directory and can easily be reused or cloned to another validator.